 Getting a Green Card - Your Form I-551 Permanent Resident Card, also known as a green card, will be automatically mailed to the address in the United States that you write in your visa application form.
-This very important document proves you have permission to reside in the United States.
-If you plan to travel outside the U.S. before your green card arrives: Please consult USCIS's and CBP's websites for rules about what documents you need to re-enter the country.
-We also recommend you check with the airline to ensure you are in compliance with their rules.
+This is a very important document that proves you have permission to reside in the United States.
+If you plan to travel outside the U.S. before your green card arrives, please consult USCIS and CBP's websites for rules about what documents you need to re-enter the country.
+We also recommend you check with the airline to ensure that you are in compliance with their rules.

+Do not travel outside of the United States until you receive your Permanent Resident Card.
 Once your card is issued, you should not stay outside of the United States for more than one year.
 If you do, you will lose your status as a Lawful Permanent Resident.